Double680/ustc-agi/content/authors/Huijie Liu/_index.md

 ---
 # Display name
-title: Qi Liu
+title: Huijie Liu

 # Full name (for SEO)
-first_name: Qi
+first_name: Huijie
 last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - Qi Liu
+  - Huijie Liu

 # Is this the primary user of the site?
 superuser: false

-index: 002
+index: 102

 # Role/position
-role: Professor
+role: Ph.D.
+Student

 # Organizations/Affiliations
 organizations: